 Texas Station is subject to a ground lease.
-The landlord is Texas Gambling Hall & Hotel, Inc., which is an affiliate of a member of the Fertitta family but is not owned or controlled by Frank or Lorenzo Fertitta or FG.
-The ground lease contains a change of control provision that requires the lessee (Texas Station, Inc.) to purchase the ground lease property upon a change of control (the "Texas Put Right") if the landlord elects to exercise the Texas Put Right.
+The lessor is Texas Gambling Hall & Hotel, Inc., which is an affiliate of a member of the Fertitta family but is not owned or controlled by Frank or Lorenzo Fertitta or FG.
+The ground lease contains a change of control provision that requires the lessee (Texas Station, LLC) to purchase the ground lease property upon a change of control (the "Texas Put Right") if the lessor elects to exercise the Texas Put Right.
 The lessor has one year from the change of control to exercise the Texas Put Right.
 The ground lease provides that the purchase price would be calculated based upon a net present value calculation of the remaining rent due under the ground lease.
 The amount of the forced purchase price thus would depend upon, among other things, the remaining term of the ground lease at the time of the triggering change of control, as well as the discount factor used in the net present value calculation.
-In connection with negotiations regarding the Sale Process and potential bids for the New Opco Acquired Assets, the landlord has agreed to avoid the process of determining the net present value of the rental stream, with all of the attendant potential disputes, and fix the cost of purchasing the Texas Station real estate upon a change of control resulting from the Sale Process at \$75 million, provided that New Propco acquires the New Propco Purchased Assets pursuant to the Second Amended MLCA.
-Further, the landlord has agreed that if the Successful Bidder is the Stalking Horse Bidder, then the Texas Put Right will not be exercised and will be extinguished altogether.
+In connection with negotiations regarding the Sale Process and potential bids for the New Opco Acquired Assets, the lessor, the Mortgage Lenders and the lessee (Texas Station, LLC) entered into a binding settlement to avoid the process of determining the net present value of the rental stream, with all of the attendant potential disputes, and to fix the cost of purchasing the Texas Station real estate upon a change of control resulting from the Sale Process as follows: (i) if the Acquisition is consummated and the Stalking Horse Bidder is the Successful Bidder, the Texas Put will be extinguished and no longer exercisable; (ii) if a person other than the Stalking Horse Bidder is selected as the Successful Bidder for the Opco assets, the price for the settlement of the Texas Put will be \$75 million and shall be required to be paid at closing of purchase pursuant to such bid; and (iii) if the Plan is not confirmed, a person other than the Stalking Horse Bidder is not selected as the successful bidder under the Plan and the Asset Transfers occur, the price for the settlement of the Texas Put (and the buyout of the ground lease) will be \$75 million and shall not he required to he paid until the first anniversary of the consummation of the transfer of the New Propco Purchased Assets.